-Martin Leung holds degrees from the Cleveland Institute of Music (BM ’08, pupil of Paul Schenly and Daniel Shapiro), the Yale School of Music (MM ’10, pupil of Claude Frank), and the University of Southern California (DMA ‘15, pupil of Stewart Gordon).
-He currently studies with Myong-joo Lee.
-Previous teachers have included Otmaro Ruiz, Ory Shihor, Scott McBride Smith, and Marilyn Shields.
+Martin Leung is widely recognized as a classical pianist and as his alter ego, Video Game Pianist.
+Martin holds degrees from the Cleveland Institute of Music (CIM) (student of Paul Schenly and Daniel Shapiro), Yale School of Music (student of Claude Frank), and University of Southern California (USC) (DMA student of Stewart Gordon).

 In November 2017 Martin performed Liszt Piano Concerto No. 1 at the Leipzig Gewandhaus with the Leipzig Academic Orchestra and maestro Horst Förster.
 He also soloed with the Pittsburgh Symphony Orchestra, Saskatoon Symphony Orchestra, Regina Symphony Orchestra, Sudbury Symphony Orchestra, USC Thornton Symphony, CIM Orchestra, Young Musicians Foundation Debut Orchestra, Symphony in the Glen, and the University High School Symphony, among others, working with Lucas Richman, Victor Sawa, Carl St. Clair, Tito Muñoz, Frank Fetta, Arthur B. Rubinstein, and Peter Fournier.